genomewalker/aMGSIM/README.md

   * A TSV file with the damage information at the codon level
 ```

-This subcommand will predict the genes in the genome with [Prodigal](https://github.com/hyattpd/Prodigal) and will match the reads and damages to the codon positions in the predicted genes.
-Depending the number of reads simulated it can take some time to produce all the results.
 One can run the subcommand like this:

 ```
 aMGSIM protein-analysis --cpus 3 --procs 16 example_abund_read-files.json